randovania/randovania/README.md

 ### Limitations

 * Item Loss is not properly implemented.
-If --skip-item-loss, the validator assumes you start with missiles and bombs.
+If `--skip-item-loss`, the validator assumes you start with missiles and bombs.
 * There's no way to choose each trick individually.
 * The data set does not include out of bounds movement.